-The results of 3 studies has concluded that depression and obesity are the 2 major culprits causing us to be excessive daytime sleepiness, more so than not getting enough sleep.
+The results of 3 studies has concluded that depression and obesity are the 2 major culprits causing excessive daytime sleepiness, more so than not getting enough sleep.

 Researchers looked at a randomly chosen sample of 1,741 people and established that emotional stress and obesity are the major causes of the prevailing fatigue and sleepiness epidemic that is plaguing the country.
 Obstructive sleep apnea and not enough sleep also play a part, both have been connected to heart disease, high blood pressure, stroke, diabetes, depression, obesity as well as accidents.